iamnoah/writeCapture/README.md

   probably not function properly.
 This is rare, but if a script is uncouth enough to use document.write, it's a possibility.

+# What to try when writeCapture fails #

+Unfortunately, writeCapture wont work 100% of the time.
+It's simply not feasible to emulate every feature of a loading document.
+When writeCapture simply isn't working, there are some alternatives that may work:

+## Write to an iframe. ##

+If you create an iframe element and place it where you want the content to render, you can do something like this:

+    var doc = iframe.contentWindow.document;
+    doc.open();
+    doc.write(badHTML);
+    doc.close();

+Note that an iframe is not an ideal solution, but it should work as a last resort in most cases.

+## Capture `document.write` yourself ##

+Again, this is not the most robust solution, but if you only have one script to dynamically reload, you may be able to overwrite `document.write` yourself:

+    var html = '';
+    document.write = document.writeln = function(s) {
+    	html += s;
+    };

+    // after the script runs
+    $('#whatever').html(html);

+Unfortunately, this approach is prone to breaking if the remote script changes significantly.

 # Version History #

 ## 1.0.5 ##